serranda/SecuritySeriousGame/README.md

 The folder "SimSCADA" is the Unity project folder, with all the script used for the game.

+The folder "Resources" stores all the images, GUI and sprite used in the game.

 In the folder "Thesis" are stored the .pdf files of the final thesis and all the related LaTeX files.

 N.B.